On This Page

 Gaining a Half Point

 The following table shows the probability of winning and expected return of someone who randomly picks off all games with an integer point spread on the board, to gain the extra half point.
 The probability of each pick winning is exactly 52.76%.
+The pays are based on the southern Nevada William Hill card.
 The table shows a player advantage starting with the pick-4, with a maximum advantage of 38.35% on the pick-12.
 The best Kelly bet is on the pick-6, where the ratio of advantage to variance is 0.001403.

 Gaining a Half Point off of 3 and 7.

 The following table shows the probability of winning and expected return of someone who randomly picks off all games with integer point spreads of 3 and 7 only, to gain the extra half point.
 The probability of each pick winning is exactly 54.42%.
+Again, the pays are based on the southern Nevada William Hill card.
 The table shows a player advantage on every number of picks, with a maximum advantage of 103% on the pick-12.
 However, 25.03% of NFL games have a point spread of 3 or 7.
 Based on a 16-game week, you can expect four games only to meet that criteria.
 The best Kelly bet is conveniently on the pick-4, where the ratio of advantage to variance is 0.010380.

 MGM Premium Payout Card